 Deep Brain Stimulation

 Deep Brain Stimulation (DBS) is used to treat movement disorders such as Parkinson's Disease, Essential Tremor and Dystonia.
 Other disorders are under investigation for treatment include: Tourette's Syndrome, Obsessive Compulsive Disorder and Depression.
 Dr. Levine has extensive experience in DBS and has taught DBS nationally and internationally.
 He is a Key Opinion Leader in DBS.
-He has innovated the field with the propagation of frameless techniques for DBS and collaborates with the NIH.
+He has innovated the field with the propagation of frameless techniques for DBS.
+He collaborated and published clinical research with the NIH.
 For more information about DBS and our experience and technique click here.

 Is often associated with headaches, gait disturbance, nausea and difficulty with thinking.
 It is associated with abnormal flow of the cerebrospinal fluid.
 There are a number of procedures that can be used to treat this condition.
 Often a shunt is used to divert the fluid to the abdomen or heart.
 In some cases an endoscopic brain surgery can be used to treat the condition as well.
 This is called an endoscopic third ventriculostomy.
-Dr. Levine has experience with both forms of treatment and can determine which is appropriate with the history and imaging studies provided at consultation.
+Our surgeons have experience with both forms of treatment and can determine which is appropriate with the history and imaging studies provided at consultation.

 Radiosurgery is a technique used to treat tumors or vascular malformations of the brain without cutting the skin.
 Carefully designed radiation beams are delivered to the site, minimizing damage to surrounding structures.
 This is ideal for patients with multiple tumors of the brain.
 Radiosurgery is also used when conventional surgery might be too dangerous.
 Radiosurgery is not useful for every situation but plays a very important role in the surgical treatment of brain tumors.
 Stereotactic Radiosurgery is a minimally invasive alternative to conventional brain surgery in some circumstances.
 This procedure allows safe and effective treatment for many types of intracranial tumors and vascular malformations.
 By using radiation sources with the aid of sophisticated dose planning software, Radisurgery can often treat conditions once considered inoperable.
 A linear accelorator delivers beams or X-rays that converge on and destroys tumor cells and abnormal blood vessels, such as arteriovenous malformations (AVMs).

 BrainPath is a new and unique way to access deep areas of the brain using a minimally invasive technique.
 This allows the resection of deep seated tumors and evacuation of blood clots deep in the brain that were traditionally considered inaccessible.
-Dr. Levine is currently the first surgeon to do this procedure in the metropolitan DC area.
+Dr. Levine was the first surgeon to do this procedure in the metropolitan DC area.
 Holy Cross Hospital has the first center in state in Maryland and DC area that is fully functional in the BrainPath technique!
-Dr. Levine is willing to consult on patients who may be candidate for this technique.
+Our surgeons are willing to consult with patients who may be candidate for this technique.